microsoft/VoTT/README.md

 * Ctrl or Cmd + S - Save Project
 * Ctrl or Cmd + E - Export Project

+VOTT allows you to fine tune the bounding boxes using the arrow keys in a few different ways.
+While a region is selected:

+* Ctrl + Arrowkey - Move Region
+* Ctrl + Alt + Direction - Shrink Region
+* Ctrl + Shift + Direction - Expand Region

 The slide viewer can be navigated from the keyboard as follows:

 * W or ArrowUp - Previous Asset